 Northern Sea Oats in the Garden

 Northern sea oats decorative grass is a versatile plant that performs equally well in sun or shade.
 The grass is loosely tufted and forms a clump.
-The leaves are dark green and long and slightly pointed at the end, resembling bamboo leaves.
+The leaves are dark green, long, and slightly pointed at the end, resembling bamboo leaves.

 The real attraction is the flower’s seed head, which is a wide, flat construction whose texture resembles wheat heads.
 The flowers are dangling panicles and the foliage turns a rich bronze in fall.
 The seed heads arrive in summer and persist for three seasons.
 They are often used as part of cut flower arrangements.
 The seed heads start out a medium green and age to a light tan color.